 We started with a very brown bathroom.
+You can find this here if you need the best services for bathroom fixtures.
 The walls were a yellowed cream color and the tiles were 3 shades of speckled brown.
 Ewww.
 First things first, we made this mood board.
 When I say we, I mean my husband and I. He has become the BEST DIY problem solver through this process.
 I’m so grateful for him and all of his hard work in this bathroom!
 Anyway…mood board.

 This post is sponsored by Build Direct.
 All thoughts and opinions are my own.
 This post also may contain affiliate links for your convenience.
 See full disclosure here.